northstowekarate/northstowekarate.github.io/kata/heian/index.md

 changeFrequency: yearly
 ---
 # Basic Shotokan Karate - Kihon & Heian
 Kihon kata (basic kata) also known as TAIKYOKU SHODAN, is the first kata you will study.
 The next 5 kata are Heian kata, heian meaning peaceful mind, and gradually introduce new techniques and concepts.
-They are designed to teach you the fundamental principals of shotokan karate, including using your entire body to generate power.
+They are designed to teach you the fundamental principles of shotokan karate, including using your entire body to generate power.
 The core elements of kata are:

 * Levels of Strength
 * Change in speed of techniques